Quantcast

 Zhou Yiran did a fabulous job portraying Mu Qingyan.
 He perfectly captured the nuances of MQY and looked absolutely stunning playing him.
 MQY is a complicated character; he is jealous, obsessive, manipulative, a bit unhinged and morally grey.
 But he’s also loyal, determined and is willing to go above and beyond to get what he wants because he has seen the people he loves, live with regrets their whole lives.
 He is very much flawed and at times, a bit difficult to like or defend but it’s still easy to root for him.

 Now, Cai Zhao is the free-willed, strong and independent female lead that most writers fail to write.
 She is emotionally and physically strong and is extremely secure in her standing.
 She has a go with the flow attitude but is actually willing to take responsibility for her whims and doesn’t expect others to clean up after her or fight her battles.
-She knows what she wants and followed her heart.
+She knows what she wants and always followed her heart.
 She loved MQY in her own way but also refused to compromise and let go of everything else that mattered to her.
 Some people might call her indecisive, but I’ll forever love CZ for standing her ground.
 And Bao Shang En deserves so much praise for successfully bringing CZ to life.

 The other supporting characters were also written very well.
 And I simply cannot not mention You Guanyue.
 He single-handedly uplifted this drama for me ever since he first appeared.
 He is such a diva and his interactions with literally anyone is a joy to watch.

 The character writing is honestly the best part of this drama for me.
 They start off as typical and risk falling flat but there are certain nuances which give them depth.
-And most importantly, the writing is consistent.
+And most importantly, it's consistent.
 MQY didn’t suddenly stop scheming and become 'good' to be more likable, CZ didn’t just forget she had a life and responsibilities after falling in love, SYZ didn’t become jealous and obsessive out of nowhere just because CZ didn’t love him.
 The writers being able to move the story forward and portray growth without uncharacteristically altering their personalities is something I can’t help but appreciate.

 Read More